CrypToolProject/CTTS/README.md

 * Transcribing a ciphertext for computer cryptanalysis.
 * Deciphering a ciphertext, with built-in cryptanalysis, or using an original key found in archives, or via external cryptanalysis.
 The transcription and the key can be iteratively improved, with an end-to-end holistic transcription, decryption, and review process.
 * Generating ground-truth data – training and test data – for automated machine learning transcription algorithms.
-* Semi-automated transcription, CTTS producing segmented symbols to be classified by machine learning algorithms, then manually editing and finalizing the results with CTTS.

 This tool started as a proof of concept to understand the requirements for a graphical transcription user interface and initially served to transcribe a small number of ciphertexts with hundreds of symbols each at most.